 - To delineate the impact of CD4+ T cell help on the cytotoxic T cell response and dendritic cell function.

 - To identify (targetable) differences in signaling pathways and associated molecular programs in conventional versus regulatory CD4+ T cells.

 - To delineate the impact of different cell death pathways on dendritic cell function and T cell responsiveness.

-Our key collaborators within the LUMC are currently the groups of prof. F. Ossendorp, R. Arens, H. Ovaa, J.W.
-Drijfhout, J. Neefjes and N. de Miranda in the Departments of Immunology, Cell and Chemical Biology and Pathology.
-We also have shared research programs with dr. D. Amsen at Sanquin (Amsterdam) and prof. C. Berkers at Utrecht University and we participate in Oncode and in an Excellence in Science consortium of the Flemish Organization for Scientific Research.
-We furthermore have many other collaborations ad hoc, nationally and internationally.
+Our key collaborators within the LUMC are the groups of prof. F. Ossendorp, R. Arens, M. Eikmans, J.W.
+Drijfhout, S. van der Burg, and N. de Miranda in the Departments of Immunology, Medical Oncology and Pathology.
+We also have shared research programs with dr. D. Amsen at Sanquin (Amsterdam) and prof. C. Berkers at Utrecht University and we participate in Oncode.
+We have many other collaborations, nationally and internationally.